powsybl/powsybl-core/docs/simulation/loadflow/configuration.md

 The default value is `false`.

-### Shunt voltage control
+### Transformer voltage control

-(param-lf-shunt-compensator-voltage-control-on)=
+(param-lf-transformer-voltage-control-on)=
-#### shuntCompensatorVoltageControlOn
+#### transformerVoltageControlOn
-The `shuntCompensatorVoltageControlOn` property is an optional property that defines whether shunt compensator voltage regulating controls should be simulated in the load flow.
+The `transformerVoltageControlOn` property is an optional property that defines whether transformer voltage regulating controls should be simulated in the load flow.

 The default value is `false`.